Japan likely to hit COVID-19 herd immunity in Oct, months after Olympics - researcher

 "America needs 100 million more Pfizer vaccines to be on the safe side to reach their goals, and a lot of those 100 million would come from the Japan pile."

-Representatives from Pfizer and Japan's health ministry did not immediately respond to Airfinity's forecasts.
-Previously, Pfizer has stated that the company was working with Japanese regulators "to make COVID 19 vaccine doses available as quickly as possible to the people in Japan."
+Japan's health ministry did not immediately respond with comment on Airfinity's forecasts.
+Pfizer said in a statement it is working to boost capacity to meet global demand, aiming to make about 2 billion vaccine doses in 2021.

+Pfizer is scaling up its Puurs, Belgium facility, which will result in a temporary impact on some shipments until mid-February.
+Meanwhile, the company is "working closely with all governments on allocation of doses."

-(Reporting by Kiyoshi Takenaka and Rocky Swift; Editing by Miyoung Kim and Raju Gopalakrishnan)
+(Reporting by Rocky Swift and Kiyoshi Takenaka; Editing by Miyoung Kim and Raju Gopalakrishnan)

 ((rocky.swift@thomsonreuters.com))